 #17.
 Winnipeg Public Library

-With one in every community visiting one of Winnipeg's many Public Library's is the perfect afternoon indoor activity to do with you kids.
+With a library in every community, visiting one of Winnipeg's many Public Libraries is the perfect afternoon indoor activity to do with you kids.
 Let them pick out a new bedtime story for you to check out.
-Hint: in the meantime indulge yourself with some free magazines.

-The Legislative - or the Leg, province’s most prized architectural gem mostly because it is home to the Golden Boy.
-However, if you have never ventured inside you are truly missing out on seeing the ancient temple design and impressive circular domed room.
+The Legislative, or the Leg, is the province’s most prized architectural gem mostly because it is home to the Golden Boy.
+However, if you have never ventured inside, you are truly missing out on seeing the ancient temple design and impressive circular domed room.
 Free self-guided tours run everyday from 8 in the morning to 8 at night.

 #19.
 Baked Expectations

-Last take your kids to the French part of town to check out the remains of the Basilica.
-Although ravaged by a fire in 1968 the cemetery includes the gravesite of Louis Riel, one of the founding fathers of our province.
+Last but not least, take your kids to the French part of town to check out the remains of the Basilica.
+Although ravaged by a fire in 1968, the cemetery includes the gravesite of Louis Riel, one of the founding fathers of our province.
 We understand checking out a cemetery may not seem like something you would choose to do in your free time.
-However, we think this blast from the past is a perfect way of teaching your kids about local history.
+However, we think this blast from the past is a perfect way to teach your kids about local history.